Charlottesville historic monument controversy

 The Charlottesville historic monument controversy is the public discussion on how Charlottesville should respond to protesters who complain that various local monuments are racist.
 The controversy began before 2016 when protest groups in the community asked the city council for the local removal of Confederate monuments and memorials.
 Other monuments became part of the controversy, including those of Thomas Jefferson because of his ownership of slaves and those of Lewis and Clark for their advocacy of white colonists over Native Americans.

 In 2016, the Charlottesville city council responded by voting to make changes including the removal of some statues and changing the names of some parks.
 Counterprotesters then filed a lawsuit to keep the statues.

 On July 10, 2021, the city removed the statues of Robert E. Lee and Stonewall Jackson.

+History

+Between 1919 and 1924, businessman and philanthropist Paul Goodloe McIntire financed a set of four public sculptures, George Rogers Clark, Thomas Jonathan Jackson, Robert Edward Lee, and Meriwether Lewis and William Clark, through the National Sculpture Society.
+The sculptures had themes of white people displacing Native Americans and of celebrating the Lost Cause of the Confederacy.